 This month, it’s very sunny, warm, dry and dusty.
 No rain.
 So it’s a lot like Kaduna.
 Wiki describes the Delhi climate as “a humid subtropical climate”.
 Simply put, Delhi is hot.
 I got here during what was supposed to be the monsoon with rain.
 It rained only once and by Nigerian standards, that was not even proper rain.
-Temperatures are around 37 °C. I guess I haven’t traveled enough to know that not all “travel out” means cool weather.
+Temperatures are around 37 °C. I guess I haven’t travelled enough to know that not all “travel out” means cool weather.
 Winter is expected to start in late November or early December.
 (P:S. Are we the only ones who have “Hamattan“?)

 I’m no botanist but unlike South Africa, a lot of the trees, shrubs and flowers look familiar.
 I recognized the Ashoka Tree, the slim tall ones that line the roads in Abuja and Neem aka Dogon Yaro trees which are common in Kaduna.
 They package and sell the leaves of the Neem tree, promoting its numerous health benefits.
-There’s also some hibiscus, and a lot of pink and orange bougainvillea flowers.
+There’s also some hibiscus and a lot of pink and orange bougainvillaea flowers.

 India is said to be the land of spirituality and the birthplace of some religions practiced around the world today.
-Indians are a religious people, 80% of whom practice Hinduism, which acknowledges over 300 gods.
+Indians are religious people, 80% of whom practice Hinduism, which acknowledges over 300 gods.

 Everyone here worships something, and almost every animal is sacred and quite “frankly worship-able”.
-Accordingly, there is no shortage of shrines, statues and pictures of gods by the road side, in their shops, in their offices, on the dashboard of their bus, hanging from the roof of the rickshaw r even dangling from the handlebars of their bikes and bicycles.
+Accordingly, there is no shortage of shrines, statues and pictures of gods by the roadside, in their shops, in their offices, on the dashboard of their bus, hanging from the roof of the rickshaw r even dangling from the handlebars of their bikes and bicycles.

 Similar to Nigeria, and as you’d expect of any religious society, Indians celebrate a lot of religious festivals.
 They are always very colourful Hindu festivals like Holi, Durga Puja and Diwali, celebrating family, love, light, and goods triumph over evil.
 I’m looking forward to Diwali and I’ve got my saree to match!

 Much like our Nollywood, Bollywood refers to the Indian film Industry, producing over 1000 movies a year and the 3rd biggest film industry in the world.
 This is a good time to say that I haven’t come across any love-struck couple running from tree to tree in a garden or meadow, singing love songs.
-In my experience the sun here is too hot for all that amorous labour.
+In my experience, the sun here is too hot for all that amorous labour.
 No one is chasing anyone anywhere for anything under this blistering sun, maybe for food or money, certainly not for love.

 Just like we have in Northern Nigeria, henna designs on women’s hands and feet is very common especially for weddings and other festivities and is called Mehendi.
 It costs about 100 rupees and more depending on the intricacy of the design you choose.